Collagen Is the Key

 Sculptra® Aesthetic uses poly-L-lactic acid, which works with your body to help rebuild lost collagen for a more youthful-looking appearance that can last up to two years.*

-Your body slows collagen production in your mid- to late-20s.
-By age 40, most people have up to 20% collagen loss.1
+Your body slows collagen production throughout your adult life.
+By age 40, most people have up to 20% collagen loss.2

 A conversation on aging